eclipse/lemminx/USAGE_DATA.md

    * When a document is opened :
       * The file extension (eg. `xml`, `xsd`, `dtd`)
       * The associated grammar types (eg. `none`, `doctype`, `xml-model`, `xsi:schemaLocation`, `xsi:noNamespaceSchemaLocation`)
+      * The grammar identifiers for an XML document (eg. `http://maven.apache.org/xsd/maven-4.0.0.xsd`)
       * The resolver used to resolve the grammar identifier (eg. `catalog`, `file association`, `embedded catalog.xsd`, `embedded xml.xsd`, `embedded xslt.xsd`)
  * Note: Does NOT include the `JAVA_HOME` environment variable for privacy reasons